Hams-Ollo/Dynamic-AI-Assistant---base/README.md

 # 🤖 Multi-Agent Chatbot Template

 A production-ready template for building AI chatbots and conversational agents using modern best practices.
-This template provides everything you need to quickly start developing sophisticated chatbots with features like document processing, memory management, and flexible LLM integration.
+This template provides everything you need to quickly start developing sophisticated chatbots powered by Groq's LLM API, featuring document processing, memory management, and flexible conversation handling.

 ## 🎯 Why Use This Template?